Contact Info

 Evaluation criteria for the academic year include the following: regular classroom attendance (at least 90%), participation in departmental intellectual life (e.g., seminars, conferences, professionalization workshops), and grades (a grade of B or higher for all required courses).
 Grades will be particularly emphasized, and faculty of required courses will use grades as clear communication that students have mastered the course material.
 Each required course will include a cumulative final exam or another final assignment of a cumulative nature that will assess the student's broad mastery of relevant materials.

-At the end of their first-year summer, students must submit (a) evidence of research progress (which can consist of skill development, collaborative research, or individual research output) and (b) feedback from a faculty mentor.
+At the end of their first-year summer, students must submit the following: 1) evidence of research progress (which can consist of skill development, collaborative research, or individual research output); and 2) feedback from a faculty mentor.

-The DGS will distribute a survey to all faculty to collect the necessary feedback regarding student performance and engagement.
-To remain in good standing, students must (a) be making good progress with respect to their coursework and mentored teaching experience assignments; (b) be advancing in terms of their research trajectory, as appropriate for their stage in the program; and (c) be maintaining professional comportment with faculty, peers, and staff.
+The DGS will seek feedback regarding student performance and engagement.
+To remain in good standing, students must be doing the following: 1) be making good progress with respect to their coursework and mentored teaching experience assignments; 2) be advancing in terms of their research trajectory, as appropriate for their stage in the program; and 3) be maintaining professional comportment with faculty, peers, and staff.

 If a student fails to successfully pass any of these evaluations, they will be placed on academic probation.
 If the student makes significant progress during the next evaluation period and satisfactorily addresses the terms of the probation, they will be removed from probation and return to good standing.
 Failing to make significant progress during the next evaluation period may result in dismissal from the program.